Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

 Some of these costs to consider may include:

-• Connecting with a currency specialist: supports with high-dollar conversions from USD to your target currency, for example when wiring a large sum of money for a deposit on an apartment lease or a home purchase
+- Connecting with a currency specialist to minimize currency risk and support with high-dollar conversions from USD to your target currency, for example when wiring a large sum of money for a deposit on an apartment lease or a home purchase

 A note on currency conversions